oliviodare/oliviodare.com/pubs and talks.md

 **Host and organiser, Journal of Trial and Error events, June 15.**
 “Open Science rankings: yes, no, or not this way?
-A debate on developing and implementing transparency metrics.” [https://www.jtrialerror.com/debate/](https://www.jtrialerror.com/debate/).
+A debate on developing and implementing transparency metrics.”
 A three-way debate organized by the Journal of Trial and Error, the Open Science Community Tilburg and Utrecht, and the Centre for Science and Technology Studies (Leiden).
+Watch it back: https://www.youtube.com/watch?v=TMGaNvo-SgM

 **Invited speaker, Sociedad Española de Bioquímica y Biología Molecular, February 2.**